 Do I need to remove my clothing?

-If your session is scheduled as a full general massage, I inform all clients to undress only to their level of comfort but suggest leaving your bottom underwear on.
+The short answer is no. If you are receiving a general massage session, I inform all clients to undress only to their level of comfort but suggest leaving your bottom underwear on.
 If a session is more movement intensive (i.e. stretching) the client will be instructed to wear comfortable clothing such as shorts and a t-shirt, or a sports bra for women.
 The practitioner will leave the room while you undress or change, relax onto the table, and cover yourself with a clean sheet.
 Whether a client is fully or partially disrobed for their treatment, they will be appropriately draped with a table linen.
 Only the part of the body being treated will be exposed.
 Clients are not required to disrobe for treatments.
 You can receive a great massage session fully clothed.

 What parts of my body will be massaged?